Risk Management

 Initiatives to enhance risk sensitivity

-We are promoting BCM activities to enhance the effectiveness of the Business Continuity Plan (BCP), and build mechanisms to realize continuous improvement in normal times.
+We are promoting BCM activities to enhance the effectiveness of the BCP, and build mechanisms to realize continuous improvement in normal times.
 In addition, we are carrying out activities including periodic evacuation drills, drills for setting up a response headquarters, emergency communication drills using safety confirmation tools, and stockpiling supplies for local residents.

 Confidentiality Management and Information Security